 9. Potting and Repotting Purple Anthurium

-It is time to repot your Purple Anthurium if it’s exhibiting indications of outgrowing its present container.
+It is time to repot your Purple Anthurium if it’s exhibiting indications of outgrowing its container.

-Repot your Purple Anthurium every two to three years for its optimum growth.
+Repot your Purple Anthurium every two to three years for optimum growth.

 In addition, you can repot, when the root system begins to grow out of the bottom drain holes of the pot or begins to wrap in a circular pattern.

 Similarly, it is vital to choose the right pot before repotting.

 Indications for Purple Anthurium Repotting

 - The roots have poked their heads out of the drainage holes.